cinemascience/pycinema-readthedocs/docs/source/linking.rst

 .. _linking:

+It's often useful to link selection across views and filters, so that the same data can be viewed in different ways.
+For example, in the screen capture below, we see two views of a cinema database.
+On the left it is shown as a table, and on the right as a set of images.

 .. image:: img/nodegraph_linked.png
    :align: center

-It's often useful to link selection across views and filters, so that the same data can be viewed in different ways.
+Linking the selection in these two views allows the user to explor both representations of the database at the same time.
+A user can click and select in either view, and because of the way the underlying node graph is connected, the selection will appear in both windows.
+This is shown in the screen capture below.

 .. image:: img/nodegraph_unselected.png
    :align: center

+If we look at the Node Inspector view of the application, we can see that the input channel named 'selection' in the TableView and ImageView are linked by a dotted line.
+This indicates that the channels are linked, and that changes in the value of one will be reflected in the other.
+This update happens both ways.

+This link is created/deleted in the normal manner of using the mouse to select on endpoint, and then drawing a line to the other channel.

 .. image:: img/nodegraph_selected.png
    :align: center